ravina01/Object-Detection-using-PyTorch/README.md

 # Object Detection using PyTorch
 ---

 Object Detection for Computer Vision using Deep Learning with Python.
-Train and Deploy (Detectron2, Faster RCNN, YOLOv8)
+Train and Deploy (RCNN Family)

 #### Whats Object Detection ?
 - The goal of Object detection is to train a Deep learning model which can look at the image of multiple objects to detect and localizing individual pbjects present in the image.